freqtrade/freqtrade/docs/configuration.md

     The following message will be shown if your exchange does not support market orders: `"Exchange <yourexchange>  does not support market orders."`

 !!!
 Note
     stoploss on exchange interval is not mandatory.
 Do not change it's value if you are unsure of what you are doing.
+For more information about how stoploss works please read [the stoploss documentation](stoploss.md).

 ### Understand order_time_in_force
 `order_time_in_force` defines the policy by which the order is executed on the exchange.
 Three commonly used time in force are:<br/>